Jiab77/cryptknock/README.md

 $ sudo cryptknockd -i [iface] -s [source port] -d [dest port]
 ```

 When the server starts, it firewalls all TCP ports using iptables.
 Remember, the client and server's source and destination UDP ports must agree.
-The "open ports" and "close ports" passwords can be set as `#defines` in the `cryptknockd.c` file.
+The `open ports` and `close ports` passwords can be set as `#defines` in the `cryptknockd.c` file.
 The daemon records successful and failed knocks via syslog.

 ## Last update